Bobby Beale (EastEnders): 2019–2024

 Sixteen months later, Ian receives a letter saying that Bobby will be released in a matter of months, but he believes that Bobby will be better off with Jane.
 However, Kathy encourages Ian to tell Peter that Bobby is returning home and to be a father to Bobby and bring him back to Walford.
 Bobby is later released from prison in June 2019 and is greeted by Kathy at home.
 However, upon returning to Walford, he is not given a warm welcome back by the residents, especially Max, who never forgave him for watching him being wrongly sent to prison for Bobby's crime of killing Lucy, which led to ruining his relationship with his daughters Lauren (Jacqueline Jossa) and Abi Branning (Lorna Fitzgerald), ultimately causing Abi's death and Lauren's departure.
 Max eventually forgives Bobby and they develop a friendship, much to Ian's annoyance.
-Bobby reconnects with his friend Imran Qureshi (Reda Elazouar), who he met in the Young Offenders Unit.
+Bobby reconnects with his friend Imran Qureshi (Reda Elazouar), whom he met in the Young Offenders Unit.
 It is revealed that Bobby is converting to Islam to help find peace with his past.
 Imran gifts him a Quran, and introduces him to the Muslim Ummah.
 Ian struggles to accept Bobby's faith but eventually comes around.
 Bobby begins to hallucinate Lucy around the Square and in the Beale house, and almost resorts to committing arson in his home, but Max stops him.
 After a conversation with Rainie Branning (Tanya Franks), Bobby takes drugs, and wanders onto the train tracks; he is saved by Callum Highway (Tony Clay).
 Bobby beings a friendship with Habiba (Rukku Nahar) and Iqra Ahmed (Priya Davdra), who encourage him to embrace Islam, and invite him to celebrate Eid with them.
 Bobby officially converts to Islam, but is enraged when Ian attempts to turn it into an event to promote himself as councillor.
 Ian chucks Bobby out of the house, and he goes to live with Habiba and Iqra, and is joined by his cousin, Bex Fowler (Jasmine Armfield).